DiarKarim/PrendoSim/README.md

 ```
 1. Make sure you are in the PoseGen2 scene located in the Scenes folder.
-2. Then press the Unity play button at the top.
+2. Then press the Unity `play` button at the top.
-3. You should be able to input and select your options in the user interface shown on the `Game` window.
+3. You should now be able to select simulation parameter options in the user interface shown on the `Game` window.
 ```

 ## Contributing to <PrendoSim>